Related MCP Server Resources

 MCP Apple Calendars

-A Model Context Protocol server for AI models to access and manipulate Apple Calendar data on macOS ...
+Model Context Protocol server enabling AI models to access, create, update, and delete Apple Calenda...

 Added May 30, 2025